Kardinalkay/project-one-ux-tooling/README.md

 ### Objective 2: Progress title

 **Goal:** The main title  of the document is to remain in view at all times.

-Bonus: 1.
+Bonus:

-The article in this project will contain sub-topics and once a sub-topic heading is out of view, it will flash for every 5 minutes the user is absent-minded.
+1. The article in this project will contain sub-topics.
+All topics and sub-topics will be treated as independent titles and hooked onto the screen after scrolled out of sight.

 ### Objective 3: Word count

 **Goal:** Average reading time to be counted.

+Bonus:

-Bonus: 1.
-There is the average reading speed; however there are users who categorise themselves as fast or slow readers.
+1. There is the average reading speed; however there are users who categorise themselves as fast or slow readers.
 Application will compute reading time estimate for the fast, slow and average reader.

 ### Objective 4: Scroll Spy

 **Goal:** Method will be designed to represent user's progress through the long article, such that they can easily view the article's outline
 		  and move a desired portion of the document into the viewport at any time.

+Bonus:

+1. A closed accordion panel will not prevent the link from working: A click on the navigation menu item will activate accordion panels without user interference, before finalising reference to corresponding article.

 ### Objective 5: Content reveal (accordion)

 **Goal:** A component will be designed to guide a user through content that is split into multiple parts.
 Content of article will be made deliberately long to accomplish this task.

-### Objective 6: Scroll-up button (accordion)
+### Objective 6: Scroll-up button

 **Goal:** As a result of creating a long article page, a scrollup button is ideal to enhance user experience; saving time to navigate to either top or bottom of document.

+Bonus :

-Bonus : 1.
-Create a unique scroll-up button that scrolls to middle of page, then mutates into two: any click on either of these buttons will take
-			user to either top or bottom of the page and re-squash into one.
+1. Create a unique scroll-up button that scrolls to middle of page, then mutates into two: any click on either of these buttons will take user to either top or bottom of the page and re-squash into one.

 ### Objective 7: New content engagement (aka, "infinite" content)